Where to stay on the Big Island of Hawaii in 2023

 Because the climate is such an influential factor on the island, locals use other terms to indicate the coasts (no Hawaiian words but specific English terms).
 The east side of the island is called the windward side, because that’s the side where the wind comes, while the west coast is called the leeward side.
 So, where you decide to stay on the Big Island will largely determine what to pack for your vacation.

-If you want to make the most of your stay on Big Island and get an idea of its natural diversity, then you’ll need to divide your vacation time over the west and east coast.
+If you want to make the most of your stay on the Big Island and get an idea of its natural diversity, then you’ll need to divide your vacation time over the West and East Coast.
 To facilitate that, there are two airports on Hawaii Island, one on each coast.
 Hilo is only served by inter-island flights while some airlines offer direct flights to Kona from the mainland.

-Hilo is the best place to stay for adventure and affordability
+Hilo is the best place to stay on the Big Island for adventure and affordability

 Black lava rock instead of sandy beach on the windward side, an important consideration when researching where to stay on Big Island Hawaii

-The east coast is also a very budget-friendly area to stay on Big Island, especially when compared to the west coast.
+The East Coast is also a very budget-friendly area to stay on the Big Island, especially when compared to the West Coast.

-From Hilo International Airport (ITO) it’s just a 10-minute drive to downtown Hilo.
+From Hilo Airport (ITO) it’s just a 10-minute drive to downtown Hilo.

 Best things to do in Hilo